vyankatesh24/Asset-Management-System/README.md

 # Asset-Management-System

-#To Run
+# To Run

-1.clone this Repository.
+1. clone this Repository.

-2.Create database in Sqlserver using script given /database.
+2. Create database in Sqlserver using script given /database.

-3.open .sln in Visual Studio.
+3. open .sln in Visual Studio.

-4.Run through Visual Studio.
+4. Run through Visual Studio.